Finschia/finschia/docs/delegators/delegator-guide-cli.md

 // Bond a certain amount of base coin to a given validator
 // ex value for flags: <validatorAddress>=linkvaloper1ghekyjucln7y67ntx7cf27m9dpuxxemnjz9hqc, <amountToBound>=10000000ulink, <gasPrice>=0.025ulink

-lfb tx staking delegate <validatorAddress> <amountToBond> --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>
+lbm tx staking delegate <validatorAddress> <amountToBond> --from <delegatorKeyName> --gas auto --gas-adjustment 1.5 --gas-prices <gasPrice>

 // Redelegate a certain amount of base coin from a validator to another